dooboolab-community/dooboo-frontend-ts/README.md

 ├─ assets
 │  └─ icons // app icons
 │  └─ images // app images like background images
-├─ docs // explanation for dev stack we used.
-(Sorry for Korean) ├─ node_modules/
+├─ node_modules/
 ├─ src/
 │  └─ apis